-The actuarial valuations for all defined benefit plans are performed annually with the exception of Virginia Retirement System (VRS), which is performed biennially; however, an actuarial update is performed in the interim year for informational purposes.
-The employer contribution rate based on the June 30, 2019 actuarial valuation is 8.93 percent of payroll.
-Contribution rates for VRS employers are established every two years, so this rate applies to fiscal years ending 2021 and 2022.
-The Deputy Sheriffs adopted enhanced hazardous duty benefits as of January 1, 2020 which increased the contribution from 8.93 percent to 9.92 percent.
+The actuarial valuations for all defined benefit plans are performed annually except for Virginia Retirement System (VRS), which is performed biennially; however, an actuarial update is performed in the interim year for informational purposes.
+The employer contribution rate based on the June 30, 2021 actuarial valuation is 11 percent of payroll.
+Contribution rates for VRS employers are established every two years, so this rate applies to fiscal years ending 2023 and 2024.